home-assistant/developers.home-assistant/blog/2024-04-30-store-runtime-data-inside-config-entry.md

 title: "Store runtime data inside the config entry"
 ---

-Often integration need to setup and keep track of custom data like coordinators, api connections or code objects.
-Previously those would all be stored inside `hass.data` which made keeping track of it difficult.
+Integrations often need to set up and track custom data, such as coordinators, API connections, or code objects.
+Previously, those were all stored inside `hass.data`, which made tracking them difficult.

 With recent changes, it's now possible to use `entry.runtime_data` for that.
 The config entry is already available when setting up platforms and gets cleaned up automatically.
-No more deleting the key from `hass.data` after unload.
+No more deleting the key from `hass.data` after unloading.

-It also better supports type checking. `ConfigEntry` is generic now, so it's possible to pass the data type along.
+It also better supports type-checking. `ConfigEntry` is generic now, so passing the data type along is possible.
 Use a typed data structure like `dataclass` for that.
 To simplify the annotation, it's recommended to define a type alias for it.

-An example could look like this
+An example could look like this:
 ```py
 # <integration>/__init__.py